 There are other qualitative and quantitative factors that determine whether or not ads will be a cost-effective solution for a creator (these are things that you should discuss with a representative for the performance marketing service you’re planning to use).
 But the bottom line is that you need the community and momentum that having a strong email list provides you with to even be a good fit for paid marketing.

 - Creators who don’t have a strong email list pre-launch struggle to get pledges.

-- Around 5% of the subscribers on a high quality email list will back your campaign.
+- Around 1% to 5% of the subscribers on a high-quality email list will back your campaign.
 Make sure that you have enough people on your list to hit your funding goal.

 - It’s important to get pledges within the first 48 hours of your launch.
 Sending messages to subscribers on your list pre-launch can help you secure those essential, early pledges.

-- You can’t expect people to stumble across your project on Kickstarter or Indiegogo — you have to take the time to grow your audience before you launch.
+- You can’t expect people to stumble across your project on your chosen crowdfunding platform — you have to take the time to grow your audience before you launch.

 - If you can’t get subscribers, it might be a sign that you need to rethink your project.